walkabilly/chep801_usask/README.md

 ## Other Required Materials

-Use of a statistical software program (Stata, R) is required for this course.
+Use of a statistical software program R is required for this course.
+Course examples will be provided in R.

-Course examples will be provided in Stata and R. Statistical software, including Stata, is available in the health sciences computer lab for all students with a valid USask NSID and password.

-Remote access: students can access statistical software programs, including Stata, using the virtual computer laboratory https://vlab.usask.ca/EricomXml/accessportal/start.html#/login

 ## Grading Scheme
 Assignment | Grade